PurpleCrumpets/ColourPaletteExtractor/README.md

 A sample script, ```colourpaletteextractor/examples/generatecolourpaletteexample.py```, is provided that shows how this can be achieved.
 It returns the recoloured image using only the colours found in the colour palette, the colour palette itself, and the relative frequencies of these colours in the recoloured image.
-To run this script, activate your new Python virtual environment, navigate to the ```ColourPaletteExtractor``` folder and use the following command to run the script:
+To run this script, activate your new Python virtual environment (see Section 4), navigate to the ```ColourPaletteExtractor``` folder, and use the following command to run the script:

       python3 -m colourpaletteextractor.examples.generatecolourpaletteexample

+Alternatively, it may be desirable to run the ```ColourPaletteExtractor``` application from the terminal.
+In order to do so, activate your Python virtual environment, navigate to the ```ColourPaletteExtractor``` folder, and use the following command to run the application from the terminal:

+      python3 -m colourpaletteextractor.__main__

 ### 3.2) Source Code Documentation